0xAWES0ME/0xAWES0ME.github.io/_drafts/rarara.md

 So, to summarize we need to find a password of length 13 comprised of alphanumeric characters whose sum is 0x3E2 and whose CRC64 when placed in a set array at specific indexes is equal to 0x15AD90B88ABA1847

 ## Breaking CRC
-A past challenge involved appending data to the end of a string in order to obtain arbitrary CRCs.
+A previous challenge involved appending data to the end of a string in order to obtain arbitrary CRCs.
 That's a less helpful ability for this challenge since we're not changing 8 consecutive bytes in the crc (so the same algorithm doesn't apply) and there's no way of ensuring we will only have alphanumeric characters.

 However, there is an interesting property of CRC that we can use - CRC is a linear function.
 This means that CRC(x) ^ CRC(y) ^ CRC(z) = CRC(x^y^z).
 Since CRC(0) = 0 in this implementation (usually there is a xor with 0xxffff... that prevents this), we get CRC(x^y) = CRC(x) ^ CRC(y).